 - Skull X-ray is usually unrewarding; however, if the pineal gland is calcified, a shift may be seen.

 - Imaging studies may include CT scan and MRI scan.
-Both are very good but MRI is better at delineating soft tissue.
+MRI is the imaging modality of choice.

 - Biopsy of the lesion may be indicated.